GSA/digitalgov-pra/_pages/do-i-need-clearance/index.md

 - Research studies and focus groups with a set of the same questions or tasks.
 - Applications for benefits and grant programs.

-#### Doesn’t need PRA clearance
+#### Doesn’t need PRA clearance:

 - Direct observation, such as watching how long it takes a person to complete a transaction, or how someone uses a new website to find answers.
 - General requests for public input and comments, such as a “Tell Us About Your Experience” sheet with open-ended space for someone to respond.
 - Information for voluntary commercial transactions, like payment and delivery details.
-- Information asked for or received in connection to a public hearing or meeting.
+- Information asked for or received in connection with a public hearing or meeting.

 Some information collections are generally not subject to the PRA, including: federal investigations and civil actions, antitrust actions, and intelligence activities.

 #### Information at public meetings and online

 The discussion and conversation at a public meeting is exempt from PRA clearance.
-Using interactive meeting tools like public conferences calls, webinars, discussions board and forums, and chat sessions are considered the online equivalent of in-person public meetings and do not need clearance.
+Interactive meeting tools like public conferences calls, webinars, discussions board and forums, and chat sessions are considered the electronic equivalent of in-person public meetings and do not need clearance.